datagovuk/guidance/dgu_metadata_dumps.md

 These files are big and so we provide some hints of a few ways to use them.

-## Use Excel/LibreOffice filter & sort
+## Use Excel/LibreOffice to filter & sort

 datasets.csv opens in Excel or similar (give it a few seconds to load the 30k rows).

-Select the first row (click on the "1" on the left side) and then from the "Data" menu select "Filter" / "Autofilter" (LibreOffice has it under "Data \| Filter \| Autofilter").
+Select the first row (click on the "1" on the left side) and then from the "Data" menu select "Filter" or "Autofilter" (LibreOffice has it under "Data \| Filter \| Autofilter").

 ![Switching on auto-filter](images/dumps-autofilter-switch-on.png)